- Office of the Vice Provost

 Proposals to create a new study abroad program are accepted throughout the year.
-Please Contact IDEA for assistance in developing your proposal.
+Please Contact OSU GO for assistance in developing your proposal.
 Complete proposals will be discussed by the Education Abroad Committee that meets on a need basis.
 Programs must be approved before you can publicize your program to students.

 Generally speaking, the process can take one to two months.

 Renewals of existing Exchange Agreements must be be approved by OSU Procurement and Contract Services (PaCS) and the head of International Programs before being signed by the departments or the international institutions.
 Please contact OSU GO for more information.